 One of the most important things to consider before you start MotoVlogging is the type of audio equipment you plan to use.
 There are many great audio choices to choose from, but it does depend on what style of MotoVlogging you plan to do.
 Are you planning to speak to your audience while you ride, or are you planning to focus your video more towards the ride itself?

-- 1 The Overall Best Mic For Motovlogging
+- 1 The Best Motovlogging Microphone – Our Top Picks

-- 4 What Are The Benefits Of Getting The Best Mic For Motovlogging?
+- 3 What Are The Benefits Of Getting A Motovlogging Mic?

 The Overall Best Mic For Motovlogging